-The crash reported listed his injuries as “possible”.
+The crash reported listed Keith’s injuries as “possible”.
 His airbag didn’t deploy.

 His father gave him a corticosteroid drug, Prednisone, which helps with inflammation.
 It improved a little bit but didn’t go away.